 Contractor shall electronically record all Tags generated on all Routes and utilizing of the three data integration methods outlined in the RFP, submit them to the City same day.

-The City will be responsible for generating education and outreach materials used for the Solid Waste Program.
+The City will be responsible for generating education and outreach materials used for the Recycling Program.
 The City will provide the Contractor an opportunity to provide input on program specific education developed by the City prior to printing and/or posting.
 The City will, at a minimum, be responsible for:

 Annual Residential Disposal Guide